GuniDH/DNA-Fountain/README.md

 ## Overview

 This project implements **DNA Fountain Encoding and Decoding**, a method for storing digital data in DNA sequences.
-The system **transforms binary data into DNA oligomers** (short sequences of nucleotides) and enables **error-free reconstruction** using a randomized encoding scheme.
+The system **transforms binary data into DNA oligomers** (short sequences of nucleotides) and enables reconstruction using a randomized encoding scheme.

 DNA-based storage offers:
 - **High-density data storage**: Can store vast amounts of data in a tiny physical space.